cnoott/autopyrate_suite/README.md

 My server-side setup:
 raspberry pi 3
 - running raspian
 - port forwarded ssh
 - transmission-daemon and transmission-cli for torrent client (also comes with a web interface)
 - plex

-Individual_funfunctions
+### Individual_functions
 1. autosearch()
     - Allows a user to search for a torrent.
     - Uses beautifulsoup4 + requests to parse the html page from the url variable provided in the config.py file.